fxcircus/Cooper-VS-The-World-OOP/README.md

 ## Rules
 You play against the computer, as my dog — Cooper.

-There are 3 battles in the game..
+There are 3 battles in the game.
 A short animation plays between the rounds to show player progression.
 The battles load automatically at the end of each segment.